Shopify/liquid/_tags/iteration.md

 ## cycle

-Loops through a group of strings and outputs them in the order that they were passed as parameters.
-Each time `cycle` is called, the next string that was passed as a parameter is output.
+Loops through a group of strings and prints them in the order that they were passed as arguments.
+Each time `cycle` is called, the next string argument is printed.

 `cycle` must be used within a [for](#for) loop block.